 Obviously, this keyboard has no ghosting and amazing build quality as well, but just the other features that the lower priced cheaper mechanical keyboards don’t have really set Corsair’s keyboard apart.

 Honestly, I have no significant issues whatsoever when it comes to the Corsair STRAFE.
 Yeah, I know it’s not perfect, but for the price, it is just such a steal.
 You have so many options that just allow you to turn this keyboard into something that will fit all your needs for years to come.
-If I was trying to find the best keyboard on a $100 budget, then the Corsair STRAFE would be my likely pick.
+If I was trying to find the best mechanical keyboard under 100 dollar budget, then the Corsair STRAFE would be my pick.